A precancerous condition caused by repetitive damage to the esophagus lining.

 The treatment of Barrett's esophagus also involves surveillance of the area by repeating an EGD according to national guidelines.

-New treatment options such as Barrx Halo procedure use thermal technology called ablation to burn off the cells causing Barrett’s esophagus, often resulting in a complete cure.
+New treatment options such as BARRX Halo procedure uses technology called radiofrequency ablation to burn off the cells of Barrett’s esophagus, often resulting in a complete cure.

 When to seek medical advice

 See your doctor if you've had long-term trouble with heartburn and acid reflux.
-Talk to your doctor as soon as possible if you have difficulty swallowing, or are vomiting blood.
+Talk to your doctor as soon as possible if you have difficulty swallowing.